VaLiuM09/Creator-Base-Template/readme.md

 ## Training configuration

 Training configuration is used to adjust the way the training application executes in a runtime.

+There should be one and only one training configuration game object in a training scene.
+To create one, you can use `Innoactive > Training > Setup Scene` menu option.

+A training configuration instance is just a container for its definition, which provides the actual means for template customization.

-It has the following properties and methods:
+The definition has the following properties and methods:

 1. `TrainingObjectRegistry` provides the access to all training objects and properties of the current scene.
 2. `Trainee` is a shortcut to a trainee's headset.